-The GM does have the option of requiring the players to fly to Canterbury, but there's not much point in doing that other than for flavor or for prolonging the mission.
-Once the players are all on the deck, the GM may give whatever kind of debriefing spiel they wish (it should be generally positive, though there may be some room for negativity based on the number of transports that came back.)
+The GM does have the option of requiring the players to fly to Bhopal, but there's not much point in doing that other than for flavor and prolonging the mission.
+Once the players are all on the deck, the GM may give whatever kind of improvised debriefing spiel they wish (as long as it's appropriate to the situation: positive for success, negative for failure).